 People who choose to work in healthcare typically do so because they feel called to make a positive difference in their communities.
 Within the healthcare field, there are many different opportunities to explore, especially if you are interested in a career in nursing.
 Nursing offers a wide variety of specialization options, including becoming an adult-gerontology acute care nurse practitioner (AGACNP).

 What Is an Adult-Gerontology Acute Care Nurse Practitioner?

-An AGACNP is a type of advanced practice registered nurse (APRN) who delivers acute care to patients suffering from sudden, severe illnesses or managing chronic conditions in a disease specific program.
-The APRN designation indicates that a nurse has received a graduate-level degree and advanced training in an area of specialization.
+An AGACNP is a type of licensed, advanced practice registered nurse (APRN) who delivers acute care to patients suffering from sudden, severe illnesses or chronic conditions.
+The APRN designation indicates that a nurse is a practicing RN who has received a graduate-level degree and advanced training in an area of specialization.

-Because of their concentration, you will most often find AGACNPs working in emergency rooms, intensive care units (ICUs), urgent care centers, medical-surgical units of a hospital, and long-term care facilities.
-AGACNP may work in a specialized clinic delivering disease specific care to an adult population.
-In these settings, ACNPs provide highly skilled care that can save lives and improve patient outcomes.
+You will often find AGACNPs working in emergency rooms, intensive care units, urgent care centers, medical-surgical units and long-term care facilities.
+AGACNPs provide highly skilled care that can save lives and improve patient outcomes.

-Because of the focus on emergency services, the job of an AGACNP is often incredibly fast-paced.
-The main responsibilities generally include the following:
+The job of an AGACNP is often fast-paced.
+Their main responsibilities include the following:

-- Delivering life-saving medical interventions in collaboration with physicians and other healthcare professionals
+- Delivering life-saving medical interventions in collaboration with other healthcare professionals

 - Prescribing medications and performing diagnostic and therapeutic procedures